finn-luebber/vastRai/README.md

 - **Lightweight reports**: Plain text + PNG files, no heavy dependencies.

+## Acknowledgments

+The code for this package was developed with substantial assistance from Claude (Anthropic).
+Claude generated the initial package architecture, and the majority of the function implementations based on the author's design decisions, specifications, and iterative feedback.
+The author is responsible for the overall design, all conceptual decisions, testing, and maintenance.

 ## References

 - Leising, D., Grenke, O., & Cramer, M. (2023).
 Visual Argument